oughtinc/patchwork/README.md

 manages automation, by remembering contexts and taking its own actions under the assumption that the user is a pure function from context to action.

+## Future Work

+This system is not entirely ready for prime-time.
+If you play with it for long, you are likely to uncover bugs.
+Furthermore, the abstractions used here are probably not powerful enough to build a complete HCH system.

+### "True" Laziness

+The current system _may_ happen to avoid work that isn't necessary; however, it doesn't track which work is actually required.
+It would be fairly straightforward to add the ability to avoid doing any unnecessary work.

+### Budgets

+The current system does not support budgets.
+This naively results in cases where infinite automation loops are possible.
+While we've avoided those here by implementing an explicit check against them, strictly decreasing budgets would eliminate the need for this complexity.

+### Exceptional Cases

+The current design allows the user to pass around answer pointers that have not been completed yet.
+This is normally fine, but imagine that the system is somehow unable to complete the request - maybe the question was malformed, or maybe the user didn't have enough budget.
+There needs to be a way to indicate that an answer has "failed" - otherwise, you'll end up with "What is 7 * [I can't answer that question]?"

+One possibility would be to have each subquestion generate two possible resulting
+contexts: a "success" and a "failure".
+The system could then instantiate only the more likely of the two successors; doubling back to instantiate the other (and invalidate work that depended on it) if it turns out to have been wrong.
+This is similar to how branch prediction works in CPUs.

+### Multiple Sessions and Users

+While the basic idea of user sessions is visible in the code as it stands today, this is hacky and would probably not stand up to implementing a multi-user frontend immediately.
+There are several questions that would need to be answered in order to successfully manage multiple users; for example, what should happen if a root question is already being dispatched by another user?